Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Fock--Goncharov coordinates

-The image of $\mathcal{R}^{fr}_+(S,G)$ under the natural forgetful map of \Cref{pos.Hausdorff} is a space of representations of $\pi_1(S)$ into $G$ consisting only of discrete and faithful representations, i.e. this is also a higher-rank Teichm\"uller space which describes representations of the fundamental group only.
-However, looking at $\mathcal{R}^{fr}_+(S,G)$ instead of the latter space is justified by the fact that $\mathcal{R}^{fr}_+(S,G)$ admits natural coordinates, which are both easily defined and interesting \emph{per se}.
+The image of $\mathcal{R}^{\mathrm{fr}}_+(S,G)$ under the natural forgetful map of \Cref{pos.Hausdorff} is a space of representations of $\pi_1(S)$ into $G$ consisting only of discrete and faithful representations, i.e. this is also a higher-rank Teichm\"uller space which describes representations of the fundamental group only.
+However, looking at $\mathcal{R}^{\mathrm{fr}}_+(S,G)$ instead of the latter space is justified by the fact that $\mathcal{R}^{\mathrm{fr}}_+(S,G)$ admits natural coordinates, which are both easily defined and interesting \emph{per se}.

-\begin{remark} When $G=\mathrm{PSL}_2(\mathbb{R})$, the image of $\mathcal{R}^{fr}_+(S,\mathrm{PSL}_2(\mathbb{R}))$ under the forgetful map is what is most naturally called Teichm\"uller space of $S$.
-When $S$ is non-closed however, there exist other (slightly different) versions of Teichm\"uller spaces for $S$, such as $\mathcal{R}^{fr}_+(S,\mathrm{PSL}_2(\mathbb{R}))$.
-The latter is the \emph{framed Teichm\"{u}ller space} {framed Teichm\"{u}ller space} $\mathcal T^x(S)$ introduced in \Cref{def:framed_Teichm} and is naturally parameterized by shear coordinates.
-Another instance of Teichm\"uller space when $G=\mathrm{SL}_2(\mathbb{R})$ is the so-called \emph{decorated Teichm\"uller space} , introduced by Penner and is also endowed with interesting natural coordinates.
-In this book we only consider the higher-rank generalizations of framed Teichm\"uller spaces, i.e. the spaces $\mathcal{R}^{fr}_+(S,G)$, and refer to \cite{FG} for the definition of the higher-rank generalizations of decorated Teichm\"uller spaces. \end{remark}
+\begin{remark} When $G=\mathrm{PSL}_2(\mathbb{R})$, the image of $\mathcal{R}^{\mathrm{fr}}_+(S,\mathrm{PSL}_2(\mathbb{R}))$ under the forgetful map is what is most naturally called Teichm\"uller space of $S$.
+When $S$ is non-closed however, there exist other (slightly different) versions of Teichm\"uller spaces for $S$, such as $\mathcal{R}^{\mathrm{fr}}_+(S,\mathrm{PSL}_2(\mathbb{R}))$.
+The latter is the \emph{framed Teichm\"{u}ller space} $\mathcal T^x(S)$ introduced in \Cref{def:framed_Teichm} and is naturally parameterized by shear coordinates.
+Another instance of Teichm\"uller space when $G=\mathrm{SL}_2(\mathbb{R})$ is the so-called \emph{decorated Teichm\"uller space} , introduced by Penner \cite{P1, Penner} and carries natural coordinates which endow this space with the structure of an $\mathcal{A}$-type cluster variety (cf. \Cref{Sec:clustervarieties}).
+In this book we only consider the higher-rank generalizations of framed Teichm\"uller spaces, i.e. the spaces $\mathcal{R}^{\mathrm{fr}}_+(S,G)$, and refer to \cite{FG} for the definition of the higher-rank generalizations of decorated Teichm\"uller spaces. \end{remark}